Shang-Chi: Publication history

+Creation and development

+By the early 1970s, American popular culture had developed a strong appetite for East Asian martial arts.
+Actor Bruce Lee had introduced his fighting style Jeet Kune Do to television audiences as Kato in The Green Hornet (1966–1967) and later sought to headline a series of his own at Warner Bros.; the studio instead cast David Carradine in the similarly themed Kung Fu, a 1972 television film that became a long-running series.
+Around the same time, the 1972 Hong Kong film King Boxer, retitled Five Fingers of Death for its American release, became an unexpected hit and opened the door to a wave of imported martial-arts films, while Lee himself, who had relocated to Hong Kong and become a star of low-budget genre pictures there, was brought back to Warner Bros. for what was intended as his American breakout film, Enter the Dragon (1973).

-In the early 1970s, writer Steve Englehart and artist Jim Starlin approached DC Comics to adapt the television series Kung Fu into a comic book, as DC's parent company, Warner Communications, owned the rights to the series.
-DC Comics, however, was not interested in their pitch, believing the show's and the martial arts genre's popularity would fade quickly.
+In 1972, writer Steve Englehart and artist Jim Starlin approached DC Comics to adapt Kung Fu into a comic book as DC's parent company, Warner Communications, owned the rights to the series.
+DC Comics, however, was not interested in their pitch, believing the show's and the martial arts film genre's popularity would fade quickly.
 The duo then approached Marvel Comics with the idea to create a kung fu-focused original comic.
-Editor-in-chief Roy Thomas agreed, but only if they would include the Sax Rohmer's pulp villain Dr. Fu Manchu, as Marvel had previously acquired the comic book rights to the character, and made their protagonist half-white.
+Editor-in-chief Roy Thomas agreed, but only if they would include Sax Rohmer's pulp villain Dr. Fu Manchu as Marvel had previously acquired the comic book rights to the character and made their protagonist half-white.
 Englehart and Starlin agreed.
+Englehart saw the series as an opportunity to explore his interest in Eastern philosophy, which was related to his experimentation with LSD.
 They developed Shang-Chi, a master of kung fu, who was introduced as a previously unknown son of Manchu.
-Though an original character himself, many of Shang-Chi's supporting characters (most notably Manchu, Sir Denis Nayland Smith, Dr. James Petrie and Fah Lo Suee) were Rohmer creations.
-Starlin left the series after #17 (replaced by Paul Gulacy) and Englehart after #19 (replaced by Doug Moench).
-No characters from the Kung Fu television series were officially included in the comic series, though in the #19 issue the character Lu Sun bore such a strong resemblance to Kwai Chang Caine that to avoid copyright issues, the character was given a mustache throughout the issue.
-With artist Paul Gulacy, Shang-Chi's visual appearance was modeled after that of Bruce Lee.
+Many of Shang-Chi's supporting characters, such as Sir Denis Nayland Smith and Fah Lo Suee, were created by Rohmer for the Fu Manchu stories.
+The name Shang-Chi was conceived by Englehart through his study of the I-Ching, combining 升 (shēng (sheng^{1}, ascending)) with 氣 (气 (qì, ch'i^{4}, vital energy)).
+He translated this to mean "the rising and advancing of a spirit".